-This composite is usually comprised of kraft paper that is impregnated with resin and aluminum, and then heated under high pressure to create a layered contemporary material.
+This composite is usually comprised of kraft paper that is impregnated with resin and aluminum and then heated under high pressure to create a layered contemporary material.
 HPL has a sleek look and is extremely hard, helping it resist stains and scratches.
 Melamine can be added to increase this laminate’s durability.
 It’s flame retardant and possesses antibacterial properties.
-High pressure laminate works well as an elegant tabletop for modern styled outdoor dining and bistro tables, although is can be pricey relative to other material options.
+HPL made with pine kraft lignin is especially good for outdoor applications, as it has a low affinity for water which can cause swelling, internal stress and cracking [Ghorbani, Mahendran, van Herwijnen, Liebner & Konnerth 2017].
+High-pressure laminate works well as an elegant tabletop for modern styled outdoor dining and bistro tables, although it can be pricey relative to other material options.

 - PROS – Sleek modern look, and resists bacteria and superficial marks from spills or impact

 - CONS – It can cost more than alternative materials

 Tempered glass is often used for outdoor tabletops, because of its resistance to temperature changes.
 Lacquering glass increases its protection against the effects of the elements, while acid washing inures it to smudges and fingerprints.
 Its smooth surface provides an elegant touch, while the clarity creates an open and airy feel.
 Glass is a great choice for sunroom or screened-in porch dining and coffee tables, where there is some shade to prevent the sun from reflecting off it and blinding guests.
 Depending on the thickness, glass can be very heavy and hard to move.

 - PROS – Resists temperature and looks elegant